ConvertKit Pricing 2025: The Ultimate Guide That Saves Beginners $1,440/Year

 - That’s just 1 sale every 2 months

-Step 3: Use the Annual Discount Strategically
+Step 3: Use The Annual Discount Strategically

 ConvertKit offers 2 months free with annual billing, but timing matters: